bpevs/japanese.bpev.me/week-1/README.md

 # Week 1 - Hiragana (ひらがな)

-One of the first things you will hear about Japanese is the 3 different methods of writing characters: Hiragana and Katakana alphabets, and Kanji characters.
+One of the first things you will hear about Japanese is the 3 different systems of writing: Hiragana, Katakana, and Kanji characters.
 You will also hear about Romaji, the romanization system for [Japanese](https://en.wikipedia.org/wiki/Romanization_of_Japanese).
+We will be focusing on ひらがな; the most common phonetic lettering system.

-# Summary
+# Goals

-1. Write and type some ひらがな
+### 1. Write and type ひらがな

+1. Kana will be split into sets.
+Maybe try to do 1-3 new sets a day.
+2. Listen to each audio flashcard and try to write the character a few times until completing daily SRS.
+3. Once completing flashcards, see the document for words using those characters.
+Practice writing.
+4. Practice typing those words in your phone and computer.

-2. Start with our first noun flashcards
+### 2. Start with our first noun flashcards

+Start these after #1.
+You should be able to recognize words.

+# Explanation

 ### Why focus on ひらがな?